 girls football

-Bonito: Why is it do you think that football evokes such powerful sentiments with such a broad range of people all over the world
+Bonito: It feels that so many people involved with the Homeless World Cup come away with that powerful sentiment.
+Why do you think football evokes such powerful emotions with such a broad range of people all over the world?

 Bonito: Where do you see the football/sport for social good field heading in the next years?
 Which thematic areas will be most important to deal with and what are the big challenges awaiting sport for good practitioners?